soundpress/RulesOfNYC/docs/c47/index.rst

 (i) HRA shall provide a household moving expenses, a security deposit voucher equal to one month's rent, and a broker's fee equal to up to one month's rent when available under Section 352.6 of Title 18 of the New York Codes, Rules and Regulations.

 (j) If a household includes a person younger than eighteen years of age, SEPS rent supplement payments may not be applied towards a room rental.
-A household residing in a single room must promptly notify HRA if it intends to add a person younger than eighteen years of age to the household so that HRA can assist the household in implementing a move pursuant to section 8-14 of this chapter.
+A household residing in a single room must promptly notify HRA if it intends to add a person younger than eighteen years of age to the household so that HRA can assist the household in implementing a move pursuant to 68 RCNY § 8-14.